Purple urine bag syndrome: Pathophysiology

-Tryptophan in the diet is metabolized by bacteria in the gastrointestinal tract to produce indole.
+Purple urine bag syndrome (PUBS) is thought to be caused by tryptophan from the diet being metabolized by bacteria in the gastrointestinal tract to produce indole.
 Indole is absorbed into the blood by the intestine and passes to the liver.
 There, indole is converted to indoxyl sulfate, which is then excreted in the urine.
-In purple urine bag syndrome, bacteria that colonize the urinary catheter convert indoxyl sulfate to the colored compounds indirubin and indigo.
+In purple urine bag syndrome, bacterial enzymes that colonize the urinary catheter, specifically sulfatases and phosphotases, convert indoxyl sulfate to the colored compounds indirubin and indigo.
+When oxidized indirubin becomes a reddish color while indigo becomes blue.
+Combined, they react with the plastics in the polyvinylchloride (PVC) in the catheter bag and create the signature purple seen in PUBS.